Jseo123/virtualIE-api/README.md

 Jsonwebtoken: for authentication on the app and to protect certain urls to protect from malicius authors from calling our api.

-Mysql: allows for connection to sql.
+promise-mysql: allows for connection to sql using promises.

 Morgan: Allows us to see the request on the console which are coming to our server.